galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 >    >
 >    > `Point buffers` will use occurrences localities to build a buffer zone aroud each of them

 Then, to associate your occurrences to the environmental data, you'll have to choose the number of points to sample.
-This will cross

 For our study we made a `Minimum convex polygon` background extent with a `buffer area` of `1 degree` and use `100000` backgound points.